usdot-fhwa-OPS/V2X-Hub/configuration/README.md

  ```

 > [!NOTE]
 > V2X-Hub Server uses a secure WebSocket connection to communicate with the browser.
 For this, V2X-Hub Server uses a self-signed certificate instead of one signed by a trusted certificate authority (CA).
 Most of the browsers do not trust this until explicitly told to do so by navigating to the WebSocket URL (https://<v2xhub_ip>:19760) and accepting the risk.
-The `--ignore-certificate-errors` option instructs the browser to ignore certificate errors and warnings which removes manually effort of accepting this risk on V2X-Hub deployments. **Using the browser with this option enabled to access the internet or any other application is not advised as it is a security risk**.
+The `--ignore-certificate-errors` option instructs the browser to ignore certificate errors and warnings which removes manual effort of accepting this risk on V2X-Hub deployments. **Using the browser with this option enabled to access the internet or any other application is not advised as it is a security risk**.